Avenida Rio Branco: Architecture and urban planning

-The buildings are finally constructed work of various architects, usually of European origin, with some Brazilians as Heitor de Melo, Gabriel Junqueira, Francisco Monteiro de Azevedo Caminhoá and Ramos de Azevedo.
+The buildings are work of various architects, usually of European origin, with some Brazilians such as Heitor de Melo, Gabriel Junqueira, Francisco Monteiro de Azevedo Caminhoá and Ramos de Azevedo.
 The first to be erected, now demolished, was the Tobacconist London.
-In stylistic terms, the construction of Central Avenue is the pinnacle of eclectic style monumental in Rio besides government buildings, rose several hotels, corporate offices, newspapers, clubs, etc..
+In stylistic terms, Central Avenue is the hub of eclectic architecture in Rio outside government buildings.
 The predominant style was eclectic Frenchified, but several other models were followed, as the eclectic Italianate, neo-Gothic, neo-classical, among others.
 The avenue had a central garden plot and electric lighting.
 The sidewalks in Portuguese mosaic were made by craftsmen from Portugal.

 The avenue ended at Central Praça Floriano Peixoto (Now known as Cinelândia), around which were erected several public buildings of great architectural value that still exist: the Theatre, the National School of Fine Arts (Now National Museum of Fine Arts) And the National Library.
 At the end of the avenue was constructed Monroe Palace, Senate seat, unfortunately destroyed in 1976.

 The avenue was opened on September 7 of 1904 President of the Republic, Rodrigues Alves and delivered to traffic on November 15 of 1905.
 Received beautiful trees, which started on October 22, 1905, by planting the first tree pau-Brazil.
 When increased, but the trees were removed and the sidewalk that divided in half.